-Tipping Point Film Fund came to this issue through the work of Australian film-maker Shane Ward whose film DRUG WAR is in development , and together with Shane, TPFF responsible for facilitating a round-table meeting between some of the UK’s leading drug policy reform experts and some key UK development agencies.
+Tipping Point Film Fund came to this issue through its development support of Australian film-maker Shane Ward and his film DRUG WAR.
+Together with Shane, TPFF was responsible for facilitating a round-table meeting between some of the UK’s leading drug policy reform experts and some key UK development agencies including Health Poverty Action, now a leading campaign voice on the issue.
 TPNS remains committed to its role in promoting the effort to galvanise the development sector to join the global movement for drug policy reform – and to play its part in helping that movement build a broad-based and paradigm-shifting coalition for change, as it has previously done itself on issues like debt cancellation and trade reform.

 TPNS is a partner of Health Poverty Action with regard to their ground-breaking work on this issue and the challenge of integrating drugs reform policy into the development agenda.

 Health Poverty Action runs programmes in thirteen developing countries across Africa, Asia and Latin America, with an annual budget of £10 million, and 500 staff.
 HPA’s programmes are not simple service delivery, but rather work with both state and community authorities to strengthen capacity and improve policy and practice.
 Alongside these in-country programmes HPA’s Policy and Campaigns department engages in policy work and advocates for change at UK and international levels.